 If you come in your own car, there’s a parking area beside the main gate to the Brigade (Prikaatintie 105).
 During the summer, there is also space for a few cars along Prikaatintie on the eastern side of the pond.
 Please note that parking in the yards of the homes located near the pond is not allowed without permission from the owners.

-A trail circles the pond, which also has two campfire sites and outhouses.
+A trail circles the pond, which also has a campfire site, shelter and outhouses.
 Hoikanlampi has a pier, children’s play area and an unofficial swimming beach.
 The water is not tested, and swimming in the pond takes place at your own risk.

-The lean-to shelters are intended for short-term hiking use when eating snacks or seeking protection from the rain.
+The shelter is intended for short-term hiking use when eating snacks or seeking protection from the rain.
 Overnight stays are not allowed.
-There is no firewood maintenance at the lean-to shelters, so you should bring your own wood if you want to build a campfire.
-Service stuctures will be repaired in 2019 and 2020.
+There is no firewood maintenance, so you should bring your own wood if you want to build a campfire.
+Some service stuctures are in bad condition and will be repaired and partly pulled down in 2019 and 2020.
 Metsähallitus Forestry Ltd is responsible for the service structures at Hoikanlampi Pond.

 You can check the guide and terrain maps for the area in the Excursionmap.fi service >